bear148/BizzyPythonBear/README.md

 </ul>

 ## Upcoming Bear-Shell Release: 1.4.3.
--- Entirely reworked terminal
+- Entirely reworked terminal
--- Vim integration for dev, user, and root terminals --
+- Vim integration for dev, user, and root terminals
+- Cleaner command handling

 ## What am I planning on doing?
 Well, in July I'm mostly thinking about adding as many commands to my [Shell](https://github.com/BizzyPythonBear/Bear-Shell) as possible, since I want to be able to use it as the main hub for where I do everything.
 I essentially just want to make it a terminal but with more of a UI.